 In Buena Park, the classic park (which claims to be the country's first theme park) features Ghost Town with the wonderful, restored Calico Mine Ride and Timber Mountain Log Ride, as well as wild coasters, such as Xcelerator and Silver Bullet.
 The adjacent Soak City water park is not included with admission.

-In San Diego, the original SeaWorld park (there are others in Orlando and San Antonio), the focus has changed through the years.
+At the original SeaWorld park (there are others in Orlando and San Antonio), the focus has changed through the years.
 Once the home of Shamu and his theatrical stadium shows, the park has been transitioning into more of an educational focus.
 It has been adding more attractions and thrill rides, as well.

 In Vallejo, the hybrid zoo/oceanarium/amusement park is unique among Six Flags parks.
 In addition to the animals, Discovery Kingdom offers wild coasters and thrill rides, including Kong, Medusa, Sky Screamer, and The Joker.

-Near Los Angeles, in Universal City, the movie-themed park is located at an actual working studio, with tours available.
+Near Los Angeles in Universal City, the movie-themed park is located at an actual working studio, with tours available.
 The addition of the Wizarding World of Harry Potter in 2016 capped an aggressive expansion plan that also included Transformers: The Ride 3D, The Simpsons Springfield land, and a Fast & Furious attraction.